Skip to Main Content

 --web.enable-remote-write-receiver

-This gives you a Prometheus service that collects AutoMQ Metrics.
-For more information on integrating AutoMQ Metrics with Prometheus, refer to: Integrating Metrics into Prometheus | AutoMQ [7].
+This way, you will have a Prometheus service collecting AutoMQ Metrics.
+For more information on integrating AutoMQ Metrics with Prometheus, refer to: Integrate Metrics with Prometheus | AutoMQ [7].

 Deploy Nightingale Monitoring